• Skip to primary navigation

 ✅ DO:

-• Use mobile data or a VPN for the first few days to avoid an IP match.
+• Use mobile data or a different network for the first few days to avoid an IP match;

-• Chat normally – avoid copy-pasting messages to multiple matches.
+• Chat normally and avoid copy-pasting the same opener to multiple matches;

-• Monitor your account.
-If you get logged out suddenly, Bumble may have detected something.
+• Monitor your account; if you get logged out suddenly, Bumble may have detected a link to your old profile.

-Well, we have the obvious violation of community guidelines (e.g., harassment, nudity, fake profiles), and then we have the misunderstandings or revenge reporting.
+There are the obvious guideline violations like harassment, nudity, fake profiles, scamming, or self-promotion.
+Then there are the misunderstandings or revenge reporting.
 The triggers vary:

-• You tried coming back from your first ban using the same info (such as photos and social media handles);
+• You tried coming back from your first ban using the same info (photos, socials, number)

-• You were banned on Badoo, and then on Bumble later (yes, bans can carry over).
+• You were banned on a sister app and then on Bumble later

 Is it worth trying to appeal your Bumble ban?

 “I was surprised to find my Bumble account banned, as I always follow the community guidelines and aim for respectful interactions.
-I believe this might have been a misunderstanding or a false report, and I’d really appreciate a review of my case.
-I enjoy using Bumble to make genuine connections, and this ban has left me confused.
+I believe this might have been a misunderstanding or a false report, and I’d appreciate a review of my case.
 If there was a specific reason, could you please clarify?
 I’m more than willing to address any concerns and ensure I comply with your guidelines.
-Here are my account details:

 Was This Helpful?

-Updated June 10, 2025 by Liam Barnett Leave a Comment
+Updated September 4, 2025 by Liam Barnett 1 Comment

 Categories: Bumble Guides